compose-spec/compose-spec/05-services.md

 `link_local_ips` specifies a list of link-local IPs.
 Link-local IPs are special IPs which belong to a well known subnet and are purely managed by the operator, usually dependent on the architecture where they are deployed.
-Implementation is Platform specific.
+Implementation is platform specific.

 Example: